mautic/developer-documentation-new/docs/plugins/mvc.rst

 Controllers
 ***********

-Matching Routes to controller methods
+Matching routes to controller methods
 =====================================

 .. vale off

-The :ref:`route defined in the config</plugins/config>` determines the controller method.
+The :ref:`route defined in the config <routing config items>` determines the controller method.
 Take this example:

 .. vale on